-Once signed in, complete the Self-Evaluation Checklist.
-Once this step is completed, you can proceed with the application.
+Once signed in, you will be prompted to begin your application.
 You will be asked to provide short responses to explain how your program meets the accreditation criteria provided in the Self-Evaluation Checklist, and which sections of specific documents or web pages you wish to present as supporting evidence.
 Please refer to specific pages or sections of each document or web page that best support each claim.

-During the application process, you will be prompted to upload the supporting documentation.
+Once you have entered your responses, you will be prompted to upload the supporting documentation.
 Here are a few tips to make the process easier:

-Do not upload multiple versions of the same document.

-It is very likely that you will reference one document (e.g., an annual report) multiple times because it helps demonstrate how your program meets more than one SMART+ criteria.
-Simply upload the document once and repeat the reference, indicating the different sections or pages that are applicable to each response.

-Use short and clear naming conventions with sequencing for document titles.
+- Do not upload multiple versions of the same document.
+It is very likely that you will reference one document (e.g., an annual report) multiple times because it helps demonstrate how your program meets more than one SMART criteria.
+Simply upload the document once and repeat the reference, indicating the different sections or pages that are applicable to each response. - Use short and clear naming conventions with sequencing for document titles.
 Doing so helps reviewers locate documents quickly.
+(Please note that the online system will not accept documents with titles longer than 75 characters.)

-For large files, please compress them into a ZIP folder before uploading.
-A few clear title examples: 1_Program overview 2_Course outline Intro to Cooking 3 Annual report_2017
+A few clear title examples:

+- o 1_Program overview

+- 2_Course outline_Intro to Cooking

+- o 3_Annual report_2017

-Upload only those documents that are required.
+- Upload only those documents that are required.
 Although there is no limit to the number of documents you can upload, best practices suggest you provide only those documents that best support your application.
 Doing so will help the reviewers focus on the evidence that matters most.
+(Note: The online system will not allow you to upload zip files.)

-Include most recent versions of supporting documents.

-These should be as recent as possible, generally published within the last three years.
+- Include most recent versions of supporting documents.
+These should be as recent as possible, generally published within the last five years.
 In certain instances, this may not be possible.
 If that is the case, please explain why in your response.

-Check the accuracy of all online links.
+• Check the accuracy of all online links.
 If providing links to content available online, please ensure you have typed the proper address, that the link is active, and that it will remain so throughout the review process.
 If you suspect the online content may move, supply a supporting document instead.